-Timing of Determination - Concurrent Care Medical Decision - Medical Benefits Claims
+Timing of Initial Determination - Concurrent Care Coverage Medical Benefit Claims

 Reduction or termination of ongoing course of treatment.
 If the Plan has previously approved an ongoing course of treatment to be provided over a period of time or a number of treatments, notice of any later decision to reduce or terminate the ongoing course of treatment (other than by Plan amendment or termination) shall be treated as an adverse benefit determination that you can appeal.
-Such notice will be provided to you sufficiently in advance of the reduction or termination to allow you to appeal and receive a determination on appeal before the treatment is reduced or terminated, so that generally your benefits for an ongoing course of treatment would continue pending an appeal.
+Such notice will be provided to you sufficiently in advance of the reduction or terminated, so that generally your benefits for an ongoing course of treatment would continue pending an appeal.

 Extension of ongoing course of treatment involving urgent care.
-If your request that the Plan extend an ongoing course of treatment beyond the previously approved period of time or number of treatments involves urgent care, you will be notified of the decision by the Plan within 24 hours after its receipt of the request, provided the request is received at least 24 hours prior to the expiration of the preapproved period of time or number of treatments.
+If your request that the Plan extend an ongoing course of treatment beyond the previously approved period of time or number of treatments involves urgent care, you will be notified of the decision by the Plan within 24 hours after its receipt of the request, provided the request is received at least 24 hours prior to the expiration of the pre-approved period of time or number of treatments.